 Varnish is a clear liquid that is used as coating on woodwork and other products.
 Varnish poisoning occurs when someone swallows varnish.
+It is a member of a class of compounds known as hydrocarbons.
+Exposure to hydrocarbons, both intentional and unintentional, is a common problem, resulting in thousands of calls to poison control centers every year.

 This article is for information only.
 DO NOT use it to treat or manage an actual poison exposure.
 If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.